Skip to main content

 Configure database

-In case of the PostgreSQL docker image, this is done by defining an environment variable with a config-ref in pergola.yaml like this:
+In case of the PostgreSQL Docker image, this is done by defining an environment variable POSTGRES_PASSWORD.
+As we do not want to expose that password within the code, we use config-ref in pergola.yaml like this:

 [...]